Adding Single Sign-On (SSO) to Your Criteria Account

 Initially, we will soft-enable SSO for your Criteria account.
 We will provide you with a custom login URL, which will include a "login with <SSO Provider>" button.
 This will enable you to get your SSO provider to authenticate.

-When soft-enabled your users will be able to test that the SSO is working, but still maintain access using their Criteria account login credential (email and password).
+When soft-enabled your users will be able to test that the SSO is working, but still maintain access using their Criteria account login credential (email and password) or they can log in via your SSO (the custom login URL) to test that it is working.

 If you have any queries regarding this step in the process, or would like some assistance with troubleshooting any problems, please reach out to our Support team for assistance.